SagaeHaruki/SGameScripts/README.md

 - Fix velocity change
 - Added Delay when falling to prevent any glitches
 - Gravity adjustments
+- Fix some jump animations
+- Fix some issues when running
+- Re-mapping the animation
+- Jump Height Adjustments

 [Dec.
 21, 2023]
 - Minor Changes